-The bigger issue, however, is that many of these sounds that make up German don’t exist in other languages.
+Many of the sounds that make up German don’t exist in other languages.

 Mastering such sounds can pose a great challenge for students.

 This is why we’ll look at the more difficult sounds to make in German, and how to get the hang of them.

 - Master the German Pronunciation of 3 Trouble Sounds

 Master the German Pronunciation of 3 Trouble Sounds